stubbetje/mmd/README.md

-# mmd
+mmd
+===

-Make minimal docker
+Make Minimal Docker

+Create the smallest necessary docker container for your technology stack